 Section 3.5.4.
 Report of the Consulting Engineer The plan will be reviewed by a consulting engineer retained by the Board at the expense of the applicant.
+The Town may assign as its agents third party consultant, at the cost of the developer, to perform periodic site inspections at a frequency determined necessary by the Department of Public Works Engineering Office.
 The cost and payments will be handled in accordance with M. G. L. Chapter 44, section 53G.
-This review will include the following items:
+This review will include the fol-lowing items: